azyroo/azyroo/README.md

-# Hi, I’m Ayzro – AI Dev based in Zürich, Switzerland
+# Hi, I’m Ayzro, an AI Dev based in Zürich, Switzerland

 I code across frontend, backend, and AI-assisted workflows.
 Mostly using TypeScript and JavaScript, but AI is my co-pilot.